splunk/splunk-platform-automator/README.md

 ```

 ## Login to Splunk Browser Interface
-Splunk runs on port 8000 by default: http://<ip>:8000
-example: http://172.16.2.100:8000 (Username: admin, Password defined in config file, default: splunklab)
+Splunk runs on port 8000 by default.
+Example: http://172.16.2.100:8000 (Username: admin, Password: splunklab)

 ## Login to the hosts
-To login to one of the hosts just open the index.html file crated in the top Splunkenizer directory.
+To login to one of the hosts just open the index.html file crated in the Splunkenizer/config directory.
 You will find links to every role.

 Login with SSH: